edruskat14/UncleSpinneyDervish/README.md

     - the bubbles can bounce off walls
     - High scores
     - Cool music

+  Wireframe:
+    The main idea is to look something like this picture: http://i1-games.softpedia-static.com/screenshots/Bubble-Spinner-2_3.jpg, however if I can be creative perhaps I can alter it a bit.

   Technologies:
     I don't expect to need any libraries beyond vanilla JS.
 THe difficulty will be in creating the physics of the game and the     proper hitboxes of the bubbles.